recursedoka/album/README.md

 the additional arguments are key value pairs.
 The return value is that hash table.

-If it is a symbol, including nil, no arguments are allowed, and the symbol itself is returned.
+If it is nil, nil is returned.

 ## Special Forms

 The following special forms take precedence over the last section.
 Each section starts with the syntax, followed by a one line summary, followed by a detailed description of the semantics.

+Special forms require access to the underlying VM, and cannot exist without special allowances.
+They cannot be defined with functions or macros, and sometimes are the forms that directly correlate to assembly code.
+These are the basic building blocks of the language.

 ### Table of Contents